Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Basic Materials

 With this in mind, the Expected Surprise Prediction compares the Most Accurate Estimate (being the most recent) against the overall Zacks Consensus Estimate.
 The percentage difference provides the ESP figure.
 The system also utilizes our core Zacks Rank to provide a stronger system for identifying stocks that might beat their next quarterly earnings estimate and possibly see the stock price climb.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Scotts Miracle-Gro (SMG) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $5.55 a share nine days away from its upcoming earnings release on May 5, 2021.
+The final step today is to look at a stock that meets our ESP qualifications.
+Nutrien (NTR) earns a #3 (Hold) zero days from its next quarterly earnings release on May 3, 2021, and its Most Accurate Estimate comes in at $0.13 a share.

-SMG has an Earnings ESP figure of 0.73%, which, as explained above, is calculated by taking the percentage difference between the $5.55 Most Accurate Estimate and the Zacks Consensus Estimate of $5.51.
-Scotts Miracle-Gro is one of just a large database of stocks with positive ESPs.
+NTR has an Earnings ESP figure of 53.84%, which, as explained above, is calculated by taking the percentage difference between the $0.13 Most Accurate Estimate and the Zacks Consensus Estimate of $0.09.
+Nutrien is one of just a large database of stocks with positive ESPs.
 These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported